bilaldrndo/pokedex_flutter_app/README.md

 - Download the source code
 - Make sure that your `flutter --version` is up to date as well as running on `stable` channel
 - Open an Android and/or iOS simulator or connect a  real device to Your computer
-- Go int to the root directory of the project and run `flutter pub get`
+- Open the root directory of the project and run `flutter pub get`
-- After that, run `flutter run` and enyoj the app
+- After that, run `flutter run` and enjoy the app

 ### Used Packages
 - **[flutter_native_splash]** - Used to create a Native Splash Screen for both Android ans iOS Devices